 Vitamin D improves calcium absorption and supports bone mineral density during growth years.

-That’s why pediatricians pay so much attention to vitamin D levels.
+That’s why pediatricians watch vitamin D levels so carefully.

 Why Vitamin D matters

-- Prevents rickets, a condition causing soft bones
+- Prevents rickets, which causes bones to soften

-The American Academy of Pediatrics recommends about 600 IU daily for most children and teens.
+The American Academy of Pediatrics recommends around 600 IU daily for most children and teens.

 Common US food sources